 You might have an instinctive idea of what fiber is - the rough, chewy side of grains, fruits and vegetables, from bran cereal and potato skins to crunchy carrots and berries (with the seeds).
 But when we talk about dietary fiber, we’re giving a single, simple name to a wide range of chemical compounds found in our food.
 What they have in common is that these compounds - they’re called carbohydrate polymers - are complex enough that humans’ digestive systems can’t completely break them down.

 The polymers that make up dietary fibers come in many forms, like cellulose and hemicellulose, pectins and mucilage.
-But the important distinction is between soluble and insoluble fibers, and both have different sets of benefits to our bodies.
-Soluble fibers are partially digested into a gel-like substance, feeding the gut flora and helping to lubricate the digestive tract.
+But the important distinction is between soluble and insoluble fibers, both of which help various essential bodily functions.
+Soluble fibers are partially digested into a gel-like substance, so foods high in soluble fibers are vital for the gut flora and help to lubricate the digestive tract.
 These fibers, known as beta glucans, also play a significant role in reducing cholesterol levels.
 Insoluble fibers pass through all the way, adding bulk to stool and making things run more smoothly.
 Each kind is important in a healthy diet.

 Most nutrients in your food are dissolved and absorbed in your GI tract, thanks to a combination of rhythmic muscular contractions and digestive juices.
 Dietary fiber isn’t as susceptible to these processes, and stays largely intact all the way to the colon, where it lands right in the middle of that all-important microbiome.
 You may not be able to absorb it, but the helpful bacteria that live in your colon think intact fiber is yummy: they feast, and flourish.
 These bacteria are hard working and short-lived - you go through generations of them every day - and it’s important to provide a steady, plentiful supply of the fibers that help your gut allies thrive, called ‘prebiotic’ fibers.